kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ```

 ## Final Verification Of The GPS Coordinates
-In order to verify, that the coordinates are valid for all rows of the `lat_dd` and `lng_dd` columns in both DataFrames, a custom function is used to check both DataFrames.
+In order to verify that the coordinates are valid for all rows of the `lat_dd` and `lng_dd` columns in both DataFrames, a custom function is used to check both DataFrames.

 The function takes a pandas DataFrame as input.
 It compiles two regular expression pattern at runtime.
 The patterns both match from the start of each entry till the end of it.
 They match all valid digits that can occur before the decimal seperator and match any digit, any number of times after the decimal seperator, until the end of each entry.
-Using `$` makes sure, that only digits are found in each row until the end of each value.
+Using `$` makes sure that only digits are found in each row until the end of each value.

 ```python